WatermelonSalt/Splendid-Discord_Bot/README.md

 ## Customization

-The only thing customizable until now is the bot's name under the `.env` file
+The customizations are available under the `envsample.envsample` file which will be renamed to `.env`

+* Name of the bot
+* Status of the bot
+* Activity of the bot

 ## Contribute